 You’ve started your own business or are working from home

 Thanks to the miracle of the digital age, a great many of us are now living the dream of running their own business from home.
+With the efficiency to scale up your business and save money on commutes and office building rentals, with virtual offices maintaining the legitimacy of your company (you can learn more about virtual offices at https://www.fuer-gruender.de/blog/virtual-office-geschaeftsadresse/), working from home has never been both easier and desirable.
+This is creating job opportunities for many and allowing moms to get back to work from the comfort of their own home, whilst still being able to care of their children.
 Even non-entrepreneurs are increasingly joining the ranks of telecommuters who work from home.
 If you’re a busy parent, then this is an ideal opportunity to address your work commitments while still being only a shrieking baby monitor away from giving your kids the care and support they need instantaneously.

 Working from home has its undeniable benefits but there are also some caveats.
 It’s important to have a space which you can dedicate solely for work and this may not be possible in your old home.
 Moving somewhere larger with space for a home office is vital if you expect to maintain a healthy productivity while working from home.